HailieVictoria/Renewal/Session-Notes/Session 1.md

 - We are all flanked by spirits and shades
 	- We fight
 		- 2 dozen shades
-		- Prevailed
+		- We all make it through the fight
+		- Very exhausted after, and beaten up
+- Elephoy reaches out and touches a piece of parchment
-	- We get all the info now
+	- We get the info about The Nine
+	- The parchment crumbles up and turns to dust
+- Ofrien teaches ecology, Elephoy teaches astronomy
+- Stellan was looking for Elephoy
-- [[Hesper Archai|Hesper]] plays board games with Stellan
+	- [[Hesper Archai|Hesper]] plays board games with Stellan on Saturdays
+- Hesper and Tylos were following us (Ethel and Shanna)
+- Ofrien clocks Ethel as the one who has gone to the 6th level of the library
 - [[Tylos Bruh-yil|Tylos]]
+	- Blindfold made of metal
+	- Air Genasi
-	- Signet: Embreforlow
+	- Signet: Embris Forgeglow
-		- Master forgesmith in dorlov
+		- Master Smith in Dorlov
 	- Pale blue skin
 	- White hair
 	- 5’11